Why a seed phrase is so critical to protecting your crypto assets, and how it works with your crypto wallet.

 You could also add a "passphrase" to your seed phrase.
 That way, if someone gains access to your seed phrase, your assets have another layer of protection.
 For wallets that support the addition of passphrases, like the Trezor hardware wallet, passphrases can be long strings and can even include spaces.
 However, forgetting this passphrase would mean you lose access to your cryptocurrency forever, even if you have the seed phrase.
 (See section on passphrases in the BIP39 article.
 Given the added risk of loss, experts do not agree that use of a passphrase is helpful, especially if you are confident in your method for securely storing your seed phrase.
 Wallet vendors counsel that passphrases should only be used by advanced users.
 Additionally, not all wallets support passphrases in the same way, so not only do passphrases come with added risks of loss and error in transcription, but they can complicate wallet migration or restoral.

-How do I back up my seed phrase?
+How should you back up your seed phrase?

 The most common way to back up a seed phrase is to write it down on a piece of paper - which is not recommended.
 While it's possible to memorize the phrase, it is very risky to rely on memory for such an important piece of data.
 Do not retain "extra" or temporary copies of your seed phrase anywhere … each copy must be securely and thoughtfully protected.
 For more details on how to back up your seed phrase.